Population of New Zealand

-New Zealand has a population of more than 4.5 million people.
+New Zealand has a population of over 4.5 million.

-- other peoples (Maori, Polynesian, Scottish, Irish, Chinese, Indians, Dutch).
+- other peoples (Maori, Polynesians, Scots, Irish, Chinese, Indians, Dutch).

-In the 1st quarter.km is home to 11 people, but the most populated coastal plains and hilly areas, and sparsely populated mountain areas are in New Zealand.
-More than half of local residents (69%) inhabits the North (population density - 20 people per 1 sq km), while the rest (31%) - South Island (population density - less than 6 people per 1 square kilometer).
+11 people live per 1 sq.
+Km, but the most populated are coastal, flat and hilly regions, and the mountainous regions of New Zealand are sparsely populated.
+More than half of the local residents (69%) inhabit the Northern (population density - 20 people per 1 sq.
+Km), and the rest (31%) - the South Island (population density - less than 6 people per 1 sq.
+Km).

 Official languages - English and Maori.

-On average, New Zealand inhabitants live up to 80 years (men tend to live less than women in 4 years).
+On average, New Zealanders live up to 80 years (men tend to live 4 years less than women).

-State health care spends more than $ 3,500 per year for 1 person.
+The state allocates more than $ 3500 for health care per year for 1 person.

-High levels of expectancylife due to the fact that New Zealand was able to improve the conditions of life, thanks to measures taken to improve public health and medical progress.
+High life expectancy is due to the improvement in living conditions in New Zealand, thanks to the measures taken to improve public health and medical advances.

-As for the residents, among them markedlyIt reduced the number of smokers, which has a beneficial effect on overall health.
-But the rate of obesity among adults is quite high - 27%.
+As for the residents themselves, the number of smokers has significantly decreased among them, which has a beneficial effect on overall health.
+But the level of obesity among the adult population is quite high - 27%.

-New Zealanders - friendly and welcoming people they are greeted on the street, even with strangers, and tourist questions are answered in detail and, if necessary, is carried out to the right place.
+New Zealanders are friendly and welcoming people: they greet on the street even with strangers, and answer tourists' questions in detail and, if necessary, take them to the desired place..

-New Zealanders are fond of horse riding, athletics, water sports (swimming, sailing, rowing).
+New Zealanders are fond of equestrian sports, athletics, water sports (swimming, sailing, rowing).

-The most important thing for a New Zealander - a family (of which are ready to talk endlessly), so to marry, they are taken very seriously: they believe that marriage should be 1 time for life.
+The most important thing for a New Zealander is family (they are ready to talk about it endlessly), so they take marriage very seriously: they are sure that marriage should be concluded once for a lifetime.

-New Zealand is attractive for its weddingtraditions: the wedding ceremony is accompanied by not only the exchange of rings, but also the ancient rite - the couple decided to put on the neck "infinite" loop, which is a symbol - an eternal bond between two people in love.
+New Zealand is attractive for its wedding traditions: wedding ceremonies here are accompanied not only by the exchange of rings, but also by the ancient rite - it is customary for newlyweds to wear them around their necks. “endless” a loop, the symbol of which is the eternal bond between two people in love.

 Going to New Zealand?

-- sorite not on the streets, especially in parks and on sidewalks;
+- do not litter the streets, especially in parks and sidewalks;

 - do not smoke or drink alcohol in public places;

-- spirits, you can buy only in specialized stores (in some restaurants you can come with your alcohol - it tells BYO sign);
+- you can buy spirits only in specialized stores (you can come to some restaurants with your own alcohol - this will be indicated by the BYO sign);

-- before you take a picture of something in the local churches and museums, it is advisable to ask permission.
+- before taking photographs in local churches or museums, it is advisable to ask permission.